dylan-lang/opendylan/README.rst

 Compilation on UNIX
 ===================

+Please note that on 64 bit Linux we need a big stack, the default stack is too small, please increase with ulimit -s before (safe is to increate by one order of magnitude)

 * Get MPS or boehm-gc, depending on your platform:
 * Linux x86 or FreeBSD x86 (HARP) -> MPS
 * Mac OS X and all 64 bit (C) -> boehm-gc